HiraKhanYousufzai/login-sigup/README.md

 # login-sigup
-i made this project using html and css in this we can go from login page to signup page and also return to login page
+i made this project using html and css in this we can go from login page to signup page and then also return to login page